Moshe Dayan: Political career

 In 1959, a year after he retired from the IDF, Dayan joined Mapai, the Israeli centre-left party, then led by David Ben-Gurion.
 Until 1964, he was the Minister of Agriculture.
 In 1965, Dayan joined with the group of Ben-Gurion loyalists who defected from Mapai to form Rafi.
 Prime Minister Levi Eshkol disliked Dayan.
-When tensions began to rise in early 1967, however, Eshkol appointed the charismatic and popular Dayan defence minister to raise public morale and bring Rafi into a unity government.
+When tensions began to rise in early 1967, however, Eshkol appointed the charismatic and popular Dayan defense minister to raise public morale and bring Rafi into a unity government.

-Despite his military background, Dayan advocated for the integration of the Palestinian Arabs in an eventual One-state solution.
+Dayan advocated for continual Israeli occupation of the West Bank and Gaza Strip for a transitional period before the final status, which he envisioned as Israel and Jordan sharing responsibility for the Palestinian territories.